Wentao-Gao/Open-Set-Recognitions-of-Pigs/README.md

 the pdf file and the mind map note will be given

-### Week 2:  Then start reading papers and start writing research proposal
+### Part 2:  Then start reading papers and start writing research proposal

 This week I have contact my tutor and get some help from him.
 Start with reading and writing rp.
 Also remenber to imporve programming skills with the official examples in [keras](https://keras.io/examples/).